Powerlearnproject/se-day1-assignment-davtei/README.md

 Provide an example of a vague prompt and then improve it by making it clear, specific, and concise.
 Explain why the improved prompt is more effective.

 Vague Prompt: "Tell me about the weather."

 Improved Prompt: "Provide a detailed weather forecast for Nairobi for the next three days, including temperature, precipitation and wind conditions."

+The improved prompt is more effective because of its:
+1. Clarity: The improved prompt specifies the location (Nairobi) and the timeframe (next three days), eliminating ambiguity about what "the weather" refers to.
+This clarity helps the AI understand exactly what information is being requested.
+2. Specificity: By requesting specific details such as temperature, precipitation and wind conditions, the improved prompt guides the AI to provide a comprehensive response.
+This ensures that the output includes all relevant aspects of the weather forecast.
+3. Conciseness: The improved prompt is direct and to the point, making it easier for the AI to process and generate a focused response.
+This reduces the likelihood of irrelevant or extraneous information being included in the output.